-They travel to northern Florida to take on the AFC Division rival Jacksonville Jaguars in a place that has been a house of horrors for them recently, as they've gone without a win in Jacksonville since 2014.
+They travel to Northern Florida to take on their AFC South Division rival Jacksonville Jaguars in a place that has been a house of horrors for them recently, as they've gone without a win in Jacksonville since 2014.
 However, if the Colts are going to get off the schneid then this may be the year it happens.

 What might this year's final game mean?

 - Sunday, Dec.
 29, at 4:25 p.m.
 ET

 - Jacksonville, Fla.; TIAA Bank Field

 - TV: CBS — Spero Dedes (play-by-play) and Adam Archuleta (color)